slalom-ubc-mds/Power-Price-Prediction/dashboard/Tableau_ReadME.md

 2. Navigate to `src/databricks_prediction_pipeline/prediction_pipeline.ipynb`
 3. Set `IS_LOCAL = True`
 4. Run the notebook and the initial set of predictions will be stored at `databricks_assets/` folder
-5. Navigate to Tableau workbook
+5. Load the [workbook](https://github.com/slalom-ubc-mds/Power-Price-Prediction/blob/main/dashboard/prediction_dashboard_local.twbx) to Tableau
 6. Click **Data Source** at the bottom left.
 7. You will be asked to choose files.
 8. Select the corresponding CSV file from `databricks_assets/` folder.